-3. With the blanking plug fully inserted, screw the cap nut several turns until the threads are engaged.
-Continue to tighten the cap nut completely.
+- 4. Screw the cap nut several turns until the threads are engaged.
+Continue to tighten the cap nut completely for a watertight seal.
 Hand tighten only.
-Do not over tighten.

-NOTE: The blanking plug must be fully inserted in the housing and the cap nut screwed on completely for a watertight seal.

-4. Reattach the safety wire to prevent the blanking plug from backing out in the unlikely event that the cap nut fails or is screwed on incorrectly.
+Do not over tighten. - 5.
+Reattach the safety wire to prevent the blanking plug from backing out in the unlikely event that the cap nut fails or is screwed on incorrectly.